Collect3/framer-primer/README.md

 # Framer Primer Module
 The **Primer** module provides the ability to preload images and display a loading indicator.
-Sometimes when sharing a framer its sometimes desirable ensure images are loaded the reciever can view or interact with the Framer and so this module tries to solve that issue.
+Sometimes when sharing a framer it's desirable to ensure images are loaded before the reciever can view or interact with the Framer, this module tries to solve that issue.

 ## Example
 http://share.framerjs.com/ke5eiwaj7b3a/